AVEVA/AVEVA-Samples-CloudOperations/README.md

 ~~ These libraries are tested by being used in other apps.

-   Note: Automated UI tests fail intermittently due to automatation issues
+   __Note__: Tests with automated UI browser components (such as Hybrid Authentication, Implicit Authentication, Authorization Code Flow and Angular samples) fail intermittently due to automatation issues.